An acquired brain injury is damage to the brain that happens after birth, often following an illness or accident.

-We know that the impact of acquired brain injury on you, your family and loved ones can be highly emotional.
+We know that the impact of an acquired brain injury on you and your loved ones can be highly emotional.
+Through our acquired brain injury rehabilitation and support services, we provide both physical and emotional care to help you live as independently as possible.

 If you experience complications due to an acquired brain injury or your care needs are complex, we are fully equipped to adapt to your changing care needs and requirements.